Respect/Test/README.md

 ```

-You can keep repeating this process and everytime StreamWrapper will purge
+You can keep repeating this process and every time StreamWrapper will purge
-the current state and present you with the newly configured filesystem while
+the current state and present you with the newly configured file system while
 ensuring the proper release of resources we used before.

-Before we talk about the next and final **Interface method 2** lets have a quick
+Before we talk about the next and final **Interface method # 2** lets have a quick
-see at what we've got.
+look see at what we've got.

 ### I/O as per usual

-Additional virtual item can be created with favourite PHP [filesystem](http://www.php.net/manual/en/book.filesystem.php)
+Additional virtual item can be created with your favourite PHP [filesystem](http://www.php.net/manual/en/book.filesystem.php)
 functions for example `mkdir` to create new directories or `file_put_contents`
 to populate new files.

-To create a new textfile with the string `The file will be created and accessible
+To create a new text file with the string `"The file will be created and accessible
-at any location` as content at: `it/doesnt/matter/if/path/not/exist.txt` relatiive
+at any location"` as content at: `it/doesnt/matter/if/path/not/exist.txt` relative
 to the current working directory.

 ```php